daninaydenow/daninaydenow/README.md

 - 👋 Hi, I’m @daninaydenow
 - 👀 I’m interested in FrontEnd Web Development
-- 🌱 I’m currently working as a software engineer in Bosch.IO
+- 🌱 I’m currently working as a software engineer @Bosch.IO
 - 📫 How to reach me:
   - LinkedIn: https://www.linkedin.com/in/daniel-naydenov-131a7321b/